windymelt/cl-syntax/README.markdown

 `defsyntax` defines a new syntax. `name` is a symbol and `options` is a list of option.

-If option formed `(:macro-character char fn &optional non-terminating-p)`, the syntax engine will call `set-macro-character` with the arguments when enabling the syntax.
+If option formed `(:macro-char char fn &optional non-terminating-p)`, the syntax engine will call `set-macro-character` with the arguments when enabling the syntax.

-If option formed `(:dispatch-macro-character disp-ch sub-ch fn)`, the syntax engine will call `set-dispatch-macro-character` with the arguments when enabling the syntax.
+If option formed `(:dispatch-macro-char disp-ch sub-ch fn)`, the syntax engine will call `set-dispatch-macro-character` with the arguments when enabling the syntax.